cIAmAShape/NGPTesting/intro-to-bash/README.md

 ```

 You can also "declare" a variable to be a specific type using the `declare --flag` operation, if you wish to fully type your variables.
-I will not go into fine detail with variable decleration for scalar variables, but if you wish to know more then [this page](https://tldp.org/LDP/abs/html/untyped.html) from **The Linux Documentation Project** has a great exploration of this topic.
+I will not go into fine detail with variable declaration for scalar variables, but if you wish to know more then [this page](https://tldp.org/LDP/abs/html/untyped.html) from **The Linux Documentation Project** has a great exploration of this topic.

 |Flag| Description of flag operation |
 |----|---------------------------------------------------------------------------------------------------|